Evaluation of Retrieval-Augmented Generation: A Survey: ( )

 These additional requirements, such as latency, diversity, noise robustness, negative rejection, and counterfactual robustness, are used to ensure the practical applicability of RAG systems in real-world scenarios aligned with human preference.
 This section delves into the metrics used for evaluating these additional requirements, highlighting their significance in the comprehensive assessment of RAG systems.

-\paragraph{\textbf{Latency}} measures the time taken by the RAG system to retrieve relevant information and generate a response.
-It is a critical factor for user experience, especially in interactive applications such as chatbots or search engines \cite{EfficientRAG}.

-\textit{Single Query Latency}: The average time taken to process a single query, including both retrieval and generating phases.
+\textbf{Latency} measures the time taken by the RAG system to finish the response of one query.
+It is a critical factor for user experience, especially in interactive applications such as chatbots or search engines \cite{EfficientRAG}. \textit{Single Query Latency}: The mean time is taken to process a single query, including both retrieval and generating phases.

-\paragraph{\textbf{Diversity}} evaluates the variety and breadth of information retrieved and generated by the RAG system.
-It ensures that the system can provide a wide range of perspectives and avoid redundancy in responses \cite{HaystackDiversity}.

-\textit{Cosine Similarity / Cosine Distance}: The cosine similarity/distance calculates embeddings of retrieved documents or generated responses.
-Lower cosine similarity scores indicate higher diversity, suggesting that the system can retrieve or generate a broader spectrum of information.
+\textbf{Diversity} evaluates the variety and breadth of information retrieved and generated by the RAG system.
+It ensures that the system can provide a wide range of perspectives and avoid redundancy in responses \cite{HaystackDiversity}. \textit{Cosine Similarity / Cosine Distance}: The cosine similarity/distance calculates embeddings of retrieved documents or generated responses. \cite{Lahitani2016} Lower cosine similarity scores indicate higher diversity, suggesting that the system can retrieve or generate a broader spectrum of information.

-\paragraph{\textbf{Noise Robustness}} measures the RAG system's ability to handle irrelevant or misleading information without compromising the quality of the response \cite{RECALL}.
-The metrics \textit{Misleading Rate} and \textit{Mistake Reappearance Rate} are described in \cite{RECALL}, providing detailed descriptions tailored to the specific dataset and experimental setup.
+\textbf{Noise Robustness} measures the RAG system's ability to handle irrelevant or misleading information without compromising the quality of the response \cite{RECALL}.
+The metrics \textit{Misleading Rate} and \textit{Mistake Reappearance Rate} are described in \cite{RECALL}, providing detailed descriptions tailored to the specific dataset and experimental setup. \cite{DomainRAG}

-\paragraph{\textbf{Negative Rejection}} evaluates the system's capability to withhold responses when the available information is insufficient or too ambiguous to provide accurate answer \cite{RGB}.
+\textbf{Negative Rejection} evaluates the system's capability to withhold responses when the available information is insufficient or too ambiguous to provide an accurate answer \cite{RGB}. \textit{Rejection Rate}: The rate at which the system refrains from generating a response.